Malaguth/skill-tracking/doc/business_needs.md

 ## Solution - Dynamic Roadmaps

 A dynamic roadmap-based solution could be an effective way to address the skill-tracking problem in big companies.
-This approach would involve creating visual representations of the paths for software, design, product and operation skills within the organization, which can be updated in real-time as users develop their capabilities.
+This approach would involve creating visual representations of the paths for software, design, product, and operation skills within the organization, which can be updated in real-time as users develop their capabilities.

 ### How It Works